Quantifying The Complex Spatiotemporal Chaos of Cardiac Fibrillation in Ionic Models Across Parameter Regimes: Limitations and Future Work

-Future work could apply this framework to optical mapping or clinical data, extend the APD-based estimation to three-dimensional simulations, or integrate the LE features into machine learning pipelines for arrhythmia prediction.
+While this study demonstrates the efficacy of applying APD-based LE estimation in cardiac models, several limitations persist that suggest key directions for future research.
+The current analysis relies on simulation data from ionic models designed to replicate human and animal electrophysiology.
+Our noise testing was restricted to synthetic Gaussian noise added to ideal voltage data.
+In real-world clinical and experimental environments, data obtained via optical mapping or ECGs often contain biological and measurement noise, which cannot be emulated purely by adding Gaussian noise to voltage \cite{laughner2012processing,xie2020computational,zgallai2013characterization}.
+This noise could potentially compromise the accuracy of phase-space reconstruction and the final LE estimation.
+Future research should focus on applying these algorithms to experimental and clinical datasets to ensure their functionality and robustness when dealing with real-world recordings.

+Furthermore, the simulations conducted in this study were restricted to 2D tissue, whilst the real heart is a 3D structure, where transmural filaments and scroll waves contribute significantly to the complexity of spatiotemporal chaos.
+Future validation should extend the APD-based LE framework to 3D cardiac models to determine if limited observations can effectively capture instabilities in deep tissue.

+Beyond extending the study to more complex systems, the ability to quantify dynamical complexity allows our method to be integrated into machine learning pipelines as a core feature for prediction.
+This integration could facilitate advanced forecasting of future system states, including time-series evolution, complexity transitions, and fatality risks.
+By successfully quantifying chaos under different parameter regimes, our research provides a Possible roadmap for chaos control, offering insights into steering a system from lethal chaotic dynamics toward stable periodic rhythms.
 Moreover, the spatial patterns revealed by LE distributions may serve as indicators of vulnerable regions in the tissue, supporting classification and control strategies in arrhythmia management.